Larapinta

 Larapinta is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Larapinta's population was around 5,700 as of November 2025.
-This showed an increase of 736 people since the 2021 Census, which reported a population of 4,964.
-The change was inferred from the estimated resident population of 5,692 in June 2024 and three validated new addresses since the Census date.
-The population density was 97 persons per square kilometer.
-Larapinta's growth of 14.8% since the 2021 census exceeded the national average of 8.9%.
-Overseas migration contributed approximately 57.0% of overall population gains recently.
+Larapinta's population was around 5,700 as of February 2026.
+This figure reflects an increase of 736 people since the 2021 Census, which reported a population of 4,964 people.
+The change is inferred from the estimated resident population of 5,692 in June 2024 and two validated new addresses since the Census date.
+This results in a density ratio of 97 persons per square kilometer, providing significant space per person.
+Larapinta's growth of 14.8% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 57.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch applies growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-By 2041, an above median population growth is projected for Australia's regional areas, with Larapinta expected to expand by 795 persons, reflecting a 13.8% increase over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on demographic trends, Larapinta's population is projected to grow by 795 persons to 2041, reflecting an increase of 13.8% over the 17 years.

 Frequently Asked Questions - Population